 California Braces For Air Regulation Battle

 California's air regulators fired back with their own proposal aimed at regulating cars and smaller trucks by making sure they meet the state's stringent pollution standards.

-"Dirty, gas guzzling vehicles are a direct assault on public health, and foreclose our ability to rein in air pollution and greenhouse gases," says Mary Nichols, the current chair of CARB.
+"Dirty, gas guzzling vehicles are a direct assault on public health, and foreclose our ability to rein in air pollution and greenhouse gases," said Mary Nichols, the current chair of CARB.
 The CARB proposal seeks to protect the health of Californians while keeping the state's climate change goals in track.

 "California will take all actions to ensure that the smart standards we developed in partnership with the auto industry to cut greenhouse gas emissions from vehicles stay in place."

 CARB's current policies, which were put in place last 2012, state that vehicles made between 2017 and 2025 that pass federal regulations are compliant with California state standards.
-If Trump rollbacks succeed, however, the current CARB policy may fail to uphold the state's current standards of vehicle air pollution.
+If Trump's rollbacks succeed, however, the current CARB policy may fail to uphold the state's current standards of vehicle air pollution.
 To combat future changes to the EPA's federal standards, the proposed CARB amendments seek to ensure that automakers selling vehicles in California need to meet the state's own air pollution rules.

-If the Trump administration rollbacks push through, vehicles made between the years 2021 and 2025 will need to comply with emissions levels set for the year 2020.
+If the Trump administration rollbacks push through, vehicles made between the years 2021 and 2025 will need to comply with emission levels set for the year 2020.
 California's current rules are bound to the EPA's own policies, and CARB states that complying with the proposed EPA changes will result in increased global warming emissions from California vehicles.
-They estimate the increase in emissions to be around 14 million metric tons in 7 years.
+They estimate the increase in emissions to be around 14 million metric tons in seven years.